 Clearing and settlement of the financial part of the transactions in the Trading Platform is carried out by EnExClear in accordance with its Rulebook.

-The transactions which are carried out by Participants in the Trading Platform and are notified to DESFA with the respective Trade Notifications, entail obligations for the Participants in accordance with the provisions of the Network Code of NNGS.
+The transactions which are carried out by Participants in the Trading Platform and are notified to DESFA with the respective Trade Notifications, including the case of Trading-only Participants, entail obligations for the Transmission Users in accordance with the provisions of the Network Code of NNGS.

 For the purposes of clearing and settlement of the financial part of the transactions by EnExClear, HEnEx shall inform EnExClear in accordance with the foreseen technical procedures of the Trading System, on a regular basis per day regarding the transactions in the Trading Platform to be cleared.